Webhooks.

 Every state change in your account can be delivered to your server as a signed, idempotent webhook.
-Retries use exponential backoff up to 24 hours.
-All events are available via replay from the dashboard or CLI.
+Retries use exponential backoff over up to ten attempts.
+All events are available via replay from the dashboard.

 {